 great grandchildren, Cheyenne, Nathan, Thomas, Eric, Evelyn, and Maple.
 He is predeceased by his older brother Robert and his granddaughter Kristen.

 Jim was able to spend his retirement doing the things he loved most, research and writing.
 He finished two family histories, a history of the Eliot Church, and two histories of Natick.
 He spent his summers with family and friends at his childhood summer home in Willsboro, New York enjoying his love of sailing and swimming, and of course, puttering about the cottage making improvements.
 He left this world a better place for his contributions and he will be sorely missed.

-To send flowers to the family or plant a tree in memory of James William Morley, please visit our floral store.
+To plant a beautiful memorial tree in memory of James William Morley, please visit our Tree Store.